 Fundamental Ecosystem Structure & Function

-The eating at the heart of a food chain is how the energy essential for growth and function is accessed by those organisms -- heterotrophs -- which can’t produce their own fuel.
-A food chain therefore is one of the foundational elements defining and giving shape to an ecosystem.
+The eating at the heart of a food chain is how the energy essential for growth and function is accessed by those organisms - called heterotrophs - which can’t produce their own fuel.
+A food chain, therefore, is one of the foundational elements defining and giving shape to an ecosystem.

-The model of a food chain or web also relates to another schematic: the pyramid of numbers.
-This depicts the relative amount -- roughly speaking, the biomass -- of producers and consumers in a given ecosystem.
+The model of a food chain or food web also relates to another schematic: the pyramid of numbers.
+This depicts the relative amount - roughly speaking, the biomass - of producers and consumers in a given ecosystem.
 Because of the loss due to metabolic activity and the inefficiency of organisms in extracting energy from food, there’s less and less available energy at higher trophic levels.

-Niches and Adaptation
+Niches and Adaptation Within an Ecosystem

 A niche can be thought of as the ecological role of a particular organism within an ecosystem.
 Filling specific niches allows more species to coexist in the same habitat matrix and maximizes the use of available energy; adapting to these roles helps drive speciation.
 Diet is a major determinant of ecological niche, and even fairly subtle differences in dietary preference can permit similar animals to utilize the same environment.

-Predators don’t always directly control the size of their prey population, they may bolster its relative health by removing diseased or otherwise impaired individuals.
-The mesopredator release hypothesis suggests that midlevel or mesopredators increase in number and influence when the top predators that once controlled them are removed from an ecosystem.
+Predators don’t always directly control the size of their prey population - they may bolster its relative health by removing diseased or otherwise impaired individuals.
+The mesopredator release hypothesis suggests that midlevel predators (or mesopredators) increase in number and influence when the top predators that once controlled them are removed from an ecosystem.